hectorbennett/command-pattern/README.md

 I'm currently developing a pixel editor using Rust and WebAssembly.
 One of the key functionalities that I need to implement is undo/redo.
 To achieve this, I'll be utilizing the Command Pattern.

-The Command Pattern is a software design pattern that allows instructions to be encapsulated as objects, each containing all the necessary data to execute a specific command.
+The Command Pattern is a design pattern that allows instructions to be encapsulated as objects, each containing all the necessary data to execute a specific command.
 This approach differs from the traditional method of issuing instructions as simple function calls, as commands can now be queued and executed at a later time.

 The Command Pattern is especially useful when developing applications that require undo/redo functionality, as it enables us to store a history of commands along with both execute and rollback methods that allow us to move forwards and backwards through the command history.